 At CalCAN, we are concerned about the impacts that many Trump administration actions are having on California agriculture and on efforts here and across the country to support producers with resources to make their farms and ranches more environmentally sustainable, more resilient to climate change, and to improve the health of their communities and workers.

 In the face of so much uncertainty and chaos, we are launching a monthly “Federal Bulletin” to share what we are reading and tracking.
 This will not be an exhaustive summary but rather will focus mainly on developments relevant to California at the nexus of agriculture, climate change and social justice.
-The Bulletin will appear regularly in our monthly newsletter.
-Additionally, relevant resources will also be added here when available.
+The Bulletin will appear regularly in our monthly newsletter and on this page.